xnzone/vagrant-goland/README.md

 To have your files easily accessible outside the VM as well, place all your project files within the `/vagrant` directory.
 This directory is directly mapped to the **same** folder the Vargantfile lies in.

+## Optional

+To install other software, such as nvm, docker.
+You can user shell script to install `bash /vagrant/xxxx.sh`